 Basically, the United Front is an amalgam of kinda leftist parties that existed prior to 1949 and supported the communist revolution.
 So they get some mostly meaningless representation in a mostly meaningless institution.
 However, under Xi Jinping, the United Front has grown in size and scope in recent years.

 And let’s not get into the National Party Congresses, which convene every five years and elect a new Central Committee and are a pretty big deal since they pass the torch from one generation of leadership to the next.**

-So, okay, the NPC is a rubber-stamp, the party really makes the laws, which are implemented by the state.
-Every level of administration, from provincial government to colleges, has a state and party official (like, Mayor of Shanghai and Shanghai Party Secretary), of which the party one is always more powerful.
+So, okay, the NPC is a rubber-stamp and the party really makes the laws, which are implemented by the state.
+Every level of administration, from the provincial government to colleges, has a state and party official (like, the Mayor of Shanghai and the Shanghai Party Secretary), of which the party one is always more powerful.

 And What About the CPPCC?